ishanjain1502/ishanjain1502/README.md

 - 🔭 I’m currently working on [Grayswipe and few other personal projects](https://play.google.com/store/apps/developer?id=Grayswipe)

-- 🌱 I’m currently learning **Django, Competitve Programming and trying to improve my JavaScript skills**
+- 🌱 I’m currently learning **GoLang, Competitive Programming and trying to improve my JavaScript skills**

 - 👯 I’m looking to collaborate on **some projects**